heitormegale/Chromaesthesia/README.md

 To desing this code we took inspiration from the following 1 motor tutorial: https://www.brainy-bits.com/stepper-motor-with-joystick-and-limit-switches/
 ### Translation to sound

-Since Chromesthesia is a very subjective experience, there is no “correct way” to translate colors into sounds.
+Since Chromesthesia is a very subjective experience, there is no "correct" way to translate colors into sounds.
 Hence, it makes sense to give to the user of the program a choice for the translation process.
 In this initial version of the program, three algorithms were implemented for sound-color conversion.
 The first algorithm was produced after assigning arbitrarily and in sequence various clean colors (colors with a hue multiple of 30º and 100% of saturation and volume) to clean notes (A, B, … G) and clean alterations of the same notes (A#, Gb, etc.).
 After having assigned each color to a frequency, the data points were run in a python program in order to find the best fitting function for translation.
 It turned out that a linear function was a good fit for the restricted range of one octave.

 In order to adapt this function to multiple octaves, a binning system depending on the value and saturation of the color analyzed was conceived.
 The first parameter that the program examines is the saturation value.
 If the saturation is very low (color tending to white), the program then checks the value level to determine whether the color is very dark (dark-gray scale, hence a deeper sound) or a very bright one (tending to white hence producing a higher pitch sound.
 If the saturation is not low enough, then the octave range for the color translation is decided only basing on the value parameter.
 Three ranges were implemented, corresponding to octaves starting at 110, 220 and 440 Hz frequencies.
 This binning system was implemented also for one of the other two conversion functions.
 The linear fits were modified for each octave according to new assignation between colors’ hues and clean notes (Note that since clean notes correspond to 2^(1/12) multiple increments starting at 27.5 Hz, a linear fit ranging all the audible octaves is nonsensical and extremely inaccurate).